msc-acse/acse-9-independent-research-project-OliverJBoom/Docs/intro.rst

 Ensure all requirements in requirements.txt are installed.

+Most requirements can be installed by using  :python:`pip install -r requirements.txt`.
+Except Pytorch, which requires a more specific installation procedure.
+This can be found on https://pytorch.org/get-started/locally/.

 Example notebooks and datasets are contained within the source repo.
 This can be downloaded using the following:
 ::
     git clone https://github.com/msc-acse/acse-9-independent-research-project-OliverJBoom.git